 Waves open up the season Friday, Feb.
 17 as they host Oklahoma at 2 p.m.
 PT.

-A Southern California native with 18 years of collegiate coaching experience, Jon Strauss is at the start of his fifth year as Pepperdine's pitching coach and recruiting coordinator in 2014.
+A Southern California native with over 20 years of collegiate coaching experience, Jon Strauss is now in his sixth year as Pepperdine's pitching coach and recruiting coordinator in 2014.
 He was named to this position in the summer of 2009.

 Strauss joined the Waves after completing his third coaching stint with the Long Beach State 49ers.
 He first served as an assistant on Coach Dave Snow's staff from 1995 to 2000.
 Strauss then returned for the 2006 season before joining them again for the 2008 and 2009 campaigns.
 During his time at LBSU as a coach, the Dirtbags posted a win-loss record of 313-227, won three Big West titles, advanced to six NCAA Regionals and finished third at the 1998 College World Series behind one of the top hitting teams in school history.